 Charging positions/ towers • • • • - Distributed nearby benches and sitting areas.
 Number depending on size of the station.
-Food and beverages courts and retails areas • • - They should be present in the main station as well as, in smaller dimension, at platforms INTERIOR Entertainment/ advertisement systems • • • Screens for videos, including news, should be provided in correspondence of the main lounge rooms and sitting areas Drinkable water fountains • • • - In both main stations and close to platforms
+INTERIOR Food and beverages courts and retails areas • • - They should be present in the main station as well as, in smaller dimension, at platforms Entertainment/ advertisement systems • • • Screens for videos, including news, should be provided in correspondence of the main lounge rooms and sitting areas Drinkable water fountains • • • - In both main stations and close to platforms

 Bike Parking (covered) • • • • - Minimum 20 units and according to forecast passengers to Type I Bus Stop Shelter / Storage • • • • - Minimum 1 unit per station.
 Mid/long term storage, size depending on the demand forecast and size of the station.
 Bike path • - From entrance to platform Bike Car Station • • • • - Numbers of electrical station depending on the demand forecast and size of the station.
-EXTERIOR Car Parking • • • • - Minimum to 6 to 20 cars and ac- cording to forecast passengers station Type I Electrical Car Station • • • • - Minimum 3 units and according to forecast passengers station Type I Furniture • • • • - To be consider benches and litter bins Kiss & Ride • • • • - 3 to 5 cars and according to fore- cast passengers in Type I Taxi Stop • • • • Minimum 3 cars and according to forecast passengers in Type I
+EXTERIOR Car Parking • • • • - Minimum to 6 to 20 cars and ac-cording to forecast passengers station Type I. Applicable requirements of TSI PRM and ISO 21542 shall be fulfilled.
+Electrical Car Station • • • • - Minimum 3 units and according to forecast passengers station Type I Furniture • • • • - To be consider benches and litter bins Kiss & Ride • • • • - 3 to 5 cars and according to fore- cast passengers in Type I Taxi Stop • • • • Minimum 3 cars and according to forecast passengers in Type I